Fresh off completing the 2021 Minor League Baseball season, here is my updated ranking of top Marlins prospects.

 Most outlets are married to MLB’s archaic definition of prospect eligibility which uses at-bats/innings pitched/non-September days on the major league active roster.

 My criteria is slightly different.
-I graduate players from prospect status once they have taken 200 career MLB plate appearances or have faced 200 career MLB batters.
-Also, players can graduate if active for at least half a major league season (81 team games)—that’s all about catching relievers and bench bats from slipping through the cracks.
+I graduate players from prospect status once they have taken a career total of 200 MLB plate appearances or have faced 200 MLB batters.
+Also, players can graduate if active for at least half a major league season (81 team games).

 - Fish On The Farm (Alex Carver and Daniel De Vivo)